danbetcher/jquery-radar/README.md

 **throttle**: Measured in milliseconds, this is the maximum frequency that your event handler will be called.
 If your experiencing performance issues, you can increase the throttle to reduce the processing load. [default: 0].

-**outOfRange**:
+**outOfRange**: Determines the number of times an event will be fired once the cursor is out of range.
+It can be set to a number or a true/false boolean.
+If it is set to true, the event handler will be fired with every mouse movement.
+If it is set to false then you may not know when the cursor is moving outside the radar range. [default: 1].

 In most cases, the default values won't need to be set (except for `max`), but they can be changed after binding an event by setting your `event.data` which is passed into your handler.

 #### Callback Data:

-**event**: A standard jquery event object
+**event**: A standard jquery event object.

 **radar**: a number between 0 and 1.
 The radar sensor value.
 0 being out of range, or on the very limit of the boundry.
 1 being a collision with the target element.
+No matter how far out side the range your cursor is, this number will never go below 0.

-**distance**: Measured in pixels, this is the distabce between the cursor and the target element.
+**distance**: Measured in pixels, this is the distance between the cursor and the target element.

 #### Demo: